GrochowskiMichal/Card-magic-trick/README.md

 # Card magic trick
-A magic card trick using JavaScript, Node.js, Express, and MongoDB.
+A magic card trick using JavaScript, Node.js, Express, and MongoDB made with freecodecamp